 Toronto Hydro Corporation is a holding company which wholly owns two subsidiaries:

-- LDC distributes electricity; and - TH Energy provides street lighting and expressway lighting services in the City.
+- LDC distributes electricity; and - TH Energy provides street lighting and expressway lighting services in the city of Toronto.

 The Corporation supervises the operations of, and provides corporate, management services and strategic direction to its subsidiaries.